-With its recycled paper packaging and Tough Solar power technology that allows the new Casio G-Shock Go Green GR7900EW-7 to work literally for years without the need to change its onboard battery, the digital electronic watch looks like a nice choice for environmentally-conscious customers with a taste for active life style.
-Perhaps, the only thing that could probably scare them away is white rubberized plastic used for its outer case: it will get dirty in no time and will get only dirtier as the years are passing by.
+With its recycled paper packaging and the proprietary “Tough Solar” technology that allows the new Casio G-Shock Go Green GR7900EW-7 to work literally for years without the need to change its onboard battery, the electronic gadget looks like a nice choice for environmentally-conscious customers with a taste for an active lifestyle.
+Perhaps, the only thing that could probably scare them away is the white rubberized plastic used for its outer case: it will get dirty in no time and will get only dirtier as the years are passing by.

-Traditionally for the series, the new Casio G-Shock Go Green GR7900EW-7 is by no means small seriously limiting the choice of outfit you could possibly wear with this timekeeper.
+Traditionally for the series, the Go Green GR7900EW-7 is by no means small seriously limiting the choice of outfit you could possibly wear with this timekeeper.
 Well, if you only plan to wear one in a gym or use it with other types of sports activities, this shouldn’t be a problem.

-Although I have an impression that such functions as tide graph calculator is a bit superfluous for most potential owners, the stopwatch and countdown timer may be quite useful for those who doesn’t dare to bring his or her expensive smartphone anywhere near lifted, pulled and abused in any other way heavy hardware, but still doesn’t want to spend money on a specialized device.
+Although I have the impression that such functions as the tide graph calculator is a bit superfluous for most potential owners, the stopwatch and countdown timer may be useful for those who don’t dare to bring their expensive smartphone anywhere near lifted, pulled and abused in any other way heavy hardware, but still doesn’t want to spend money on a specialized device.

 Consider this, when the battery is fully charged and the gadget is left in total darkness, it continues to operate for as long as 10 months.
-However, if you activate the power saving mode, the watch will work for as many as 27 months!
+However, if you activate the power-saving mode, the watch will work for as many as 27 months!

-Capable of serving as a replacement for a diving watch, the GR7900EW-7 sports water resistance rating of 200 meters.
+Capable of serving as a replacement for a diving watch, the GR7900EW-7 sports a water resistance rating of 200 meters.
 It also displays a “tide graph” on its monochromatic LCD display.

-Casio G-Shock Go Green GR7900EW-7 digital electronic watch specification
+Casio G-Shock Go Green GR7900EW-7 specification

 Movement: Module 3270, electronic, solar-powered, Made in Japan

-Functions: Hours, minutes, seconds, full calendar, GMT, moonphase, tide graph, alarms, stopwatch, countdown timer, 12/24-hour formats, battery power indicator, power saving mode
+Functions: Hours, minutes, seconds, full calendar, GMT, moon phase, tide graph, alarms, stopwatch, countdown timer, 12/24-hour formats, battery power indicator, power-saving mode

-Case material: Resin, steel
+Case: Resin, steel

-Case size: 52.40 mm x 50.00 mm
+Dimensions: 52.40 mm x 50.00 mm

 Case height: 17.70 mm